Tomkinen/jatsi/README.md

 GAMEID=id of the game where round should be ended.

-SELECTEDRESULT=which combination to select for points (possible values: ones,twos,threes,fours,fives,sixes,onePair,twoPairs,threeOfAKind,fourOfAKind,smallStraight,largeStraight,fullHouse,chance, yatzy).
+SELECTEDRESULT=which combination to select for points (possible values: ones, twos, threes, fours, fives, sixes, onePair, twoPairs, threeOfAKind, fourOfAKind, smallStraight, largeStraight, fullHouse, chance, yatzy).

 ### POST /api/endgame